virtual-labs-archive/molecular-florescence-spectroscopy-responsive-lab-iiith/README.md

    git clone "lab repository"

 * Using [JPEXS free Flash Decompiler](https://www.free-decompiler.com/flash/download/) extract all the components of the experiment.
-  Steps to install and run JPEXS free Flash decompiler:
+  **Steps to install and run JPEXS free Flash decompiler:
-  -First you need to install tha latest version of java on your machine.
+  - First you need to install tha latest version of java on your machine.
-  -Second install decompiler from the above link.
+  - Second install decompiler from the above link.
-  -Third go to the directory where the decompiler is installed. cd /home/ffdec_9.0.0
+  - Third go to the directory where the decompiler is installed. cd /home/ffdec_9.0.0
-  -Fourth run the command in the terminal as below to open the decompiler.
+  - Fourth run the command in the terminal as below to open the decompiler.
    ./ffdec.sh
-  -Fifth open the .swf files from the decompiler from the open icon which is to the top left in the decompiler to extraxt all the components of the flash file.
+  - Fifth open the .swf files from the decompiler from the open icon which is to the top left in the decompiler to extraxt all the components of the flash file.
-  -Sixth export all the components in your machine by using the "Extact all the components" icon given in the decompiler.
+  - Sixth export all the components in your machine by using the "Extact all the components" icon given in the decompiler.

 * Identify the components which together form images required.